techandpeople/techandpeople.github.io/_publications/2024_01_digital-health.md

 ###############
 # TO EDIT
 # pub title
-title: "Digital health and patient adherence: A qualitative study in older adults"
+title: "Digital health and patient adherence: A qualitative study with older adults"

 # publication image
 #image: